Academic and Government Transportation Partnerships

-Duluth Superior Transportation Association - Dr. Stewart and Dr. Wang are members and have made presentations at the organization.
+Duluth Superior Transportation Association - Dr. Stewart is a member and has made presentations at the organization.
 Students regularly attend functions of this organization.

 Propeller Club of Superior Duluth - Students and Dr. Stewart, who is a member, attend meetings of this longstanding organization dedicated to improving maritime commerce.
 Presentations have been made to this organization.

 Institute of Supply Management (Lake Superior Chapter) - Dr. Stewart is an educator member and has made presentations at the organization.
 Students regularly attend functions of this organization and have hosted a roundtable on current issues.